My researches focus on the impacts of global changes (alone and in combination) on freshwater ecosystems:

-- Assess the impact of freshwater salinization on different ecosystem functions and trophic interactions.
+- To assess the impact of freshwater salinization on different ecosystem functions and trophic interactions.

-- Investigate the interaction of freshwater salinization with others stressors (e.g. drought, eutrophication, biological invasions).
+- To investigate the interaction of freshwater salinization with other stressors (e.g. drought, eutrophication, biological invasions).

 The establishment of non-indigenous species is one of the most important factors endangering native biodiversity and ecosystem functions in many aquatic ecosystems.

-In this context, I use freshwater amphipods as model organisms to answer to these questions:
+In this context, I use freshwater amphipods as model organisms to answer these questions:

-- What is the role play by environmental factors in the dispersal of exotic species in freshwater ecosystems?
+- What is the role played by environmental factors in the dispersal of exotic species in freshwater ecosystems?